-At the age of fifteen, he began his meditation practice without any formal guidance.
-Two years later, he met an Indian teacher who provided him with some meditation instructions.
-Throughout his journey, he has taken these teachings and use them in his daily meditative practice.
+At the age of fifteen, Martin began his meditation practice without any formal guidance.
+Two years later, he met an Indian teacher, who provided him with some meditation instructions.
+Throughout his journey, Martin has taken these teachings and use them in his daily meditative practice.

 It was not until he completed his first Vipassana Course in Thailand, that he began to really understand the true meaning of meditation and the impact and value it had on his life.
 This course was taken in the Northern Thai Temple of Wat Phradhatu Sri Chomtong (where the venerable Abbott Ajahn Tong Sirimangalo resided).

-After his first Vipassana, Martin returned many times to the Northern Thai Temple to participate in more retreats.
-Eventually, he spent longer times at the temple and helped assist the head teacher of the international department.
+After his first Vipassana, Martin returned many times to the Northern Thai Temple.
+He participated in many more retreats.
+Eventually, he spent longer times at the temple.
+And he helped assist the head teacher of the international department.
 He also spent many months helping to organise and assist retreats in Israel.

-Eventually, in 2008 his teacher Kun Thanat asked him to teach basic instructions of Vipassana and organise some courses in the Northern Thai Village of Pai.
-The experience was so positive, he was asked to stay and continue on.
-By the beginning of 2009, he got permission from his teachers to teach full Vipassana courses in Pai.
+Eventually, in 2008 his teacher Kun Thanat asked him to teach basic instructions of Vipassana.
+And organise some courses in the Northern Thai Village of Pai.
+This experience was so positive, he was asked to stay and continue teaching Vipassana.
+By the beginning of 2009, Martin did get permission from his teachers to teach full Vipassana courses in Pai.

 Martin is very grateful for his teachers who have guided and trusted him over all these years.

-Since then he has taught courses in Italy, United Kingdom, France, Austria, Canada, Israel and Greece.
+Since then Martin has taught courses in Italy, United Kingdom, France, Austria, Canada, Israel and Greece.